legacysurvey/legacysurvey/pages/dr5/description.rst

 DR5 also contains WISE fluxes force-photometered at the position of Legacy Survey sources.
 The WISE Level 1 images and the unWISE image stacks are on a Vega system.
-We have converted these to an AB system using the `recommended conversions by the WISE team`_.
-Namely, :math:`\mathrm{Flux}_{\mathrm{AB}} = \mathrm{Flux}_{\mathrm{Vega}} * 10^{-(\Delta m/2.5)}`
-where :math:`\Delta m` = 2.699, 3.339, 5.174, and 6.620 mag in the W1, W2, W3 and W4 bands.
+Where WISE fluxes are reported as being on the AB system for Legacy Surveys `files`_ and `catalogs`_, we have converted from a Vega to an AB system using the `recommended conversions by the WISE team`_.
+Namely, :math:`\mathrm{Flux}_{\mathrm{AB}} = \mathrm{Flux}_{\mathrm{Vega}} * 10^{-(\Delta m/2.5)}` where :math:`\Delta m` = 2.699, 3.339, 5.174, and 6.620 mag in the W1, W2, W3 and W4 bands.
 For example, a WISE W1 image should be multiplied by :math:`10^{-2.699/2.5} = 0.083253` to